ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 # Background

-JWP defines a container binding together a protected header, one or more payload slots, and a cryptographic proof.
+JWP defines a container binding together an integrity-protected Header, one or more payload slots, and a cryptographic proof.
 It does not define how claims are organized into payloads and what formats they are in.
 JPTs are intended to be as close to a JWT as possible, while also supporting the selective disclosure and unlinkability of JWPs.
 Likewise, CPTs are intended to be as close to a CWT as possible, while also supporting the selective disclosure and unlinkability of JWPs.

 # Design Considerations